 The first kind of customer is an easy customer.

 They “get” it.
 They deliver a consistent and certain level of profit because your work is repeatable.
 And because it's repeatable, you know the cost.
 And because you know the cost, you know how to make sure you've baked profit into the job.
 So in the end, you have a repeatable process with a clear sense of profit margin.
 It may not be a large margin, but it's a guaranteed margin.
 And seriously, who doesn't like that?

 But there's a twist there.

 So that first customer, while profitable, also pulls you into work that will ultimately go the way of the dodo bird.
 Maybe not this year.
-Maybe not this decade.
 But eventually.

 Now think about the second customer.

 The truth is that they don't know what they want.
-They don’t have set instructions.
 The job isn't just assembly.
 It's a job that requires co-creation – where you and the customer interact enough about their plans that you've internalized them and can now help them make good and sound strategy choices.

 In case #1 you assemble the solution for a known problem.

-In case #2 you talk, so you can find & describe the problem.
+In case #2 you converse and create, so you can find & solve the problem.